 Trains Arrived Late

-Tip: Passengers are advised to keep an eye on the real-time train schedule and bring some food or snacks while traveling in case that it delays.
-Also, set off for the stations earlier than usual if the road conditions are bad.
+Tip: Passengers are advised to keep an eye on the real-time train schedule and bring some food while traveling in case that it delays.
+Also, set off for the station earlier than usual if road conditions are bad.

 Flight Delayed or Cancelled

-Due to the snow, many airlines have put off or cancelled their flights.
-For example, Nanchang Changbei International
+Due to the snow, many airlines have dealyed or cancelled their flights.
+For example, Nanchang Changbei International Airport

-Airport was closed for 10 hours on January 22nd, causing inconveniences to passengers.
+was closed for 10 hours on January 22nd, causing an inconvenience to passengers.